Bulgarian AIF

 You can invest in more than one Fund.
 You can diversify your investment across multiple Funds that meet the criteria mentioned above.
 If you’re unsure about which Fund to invest in, you could consider splitting your investment among a few or several Funds to create a more balanced Alternative Investment Fund (AIF) portfolio.
 This diversification can extend to various commodities within each Fund, such as shares or bonds in different sectors like finance, banking, or pharmaceuticals, offering a broader risk mitigation strategy.

 The primary constraint lies in the type of Fund you choose.
-You need to determine whether to invest in Bulgarian AIFs (Alternative Investment Funds) or Bulgarian ETFs (Exchange-Traded Funds).
+You need to determine whether to invest in AIFs or ETFs.
 However, it’s important to note that you cannot split the required 512,000 EUR investment between AIFs and ETFs; it must be allocated entirely to one type.
+Currently, there is one AIF and one ETF that satisfy the requirements of the Bulgaria Golden Visa Program in 2026 (for reference Guide to Investment Fund Options for the Bulgaria Golden Visa Program (2026) ) and this split of investment is not an option yet.

 Benefits of the Bulgaria Golden Visa